infinite-table/infinite-react/www/pages/blog/2023/01/16/infinite-table-is-here.page.md

 #### Fully Controlled

 React introduced controlled components to the wider community and we've been using them for years.

-It's were the power of React lies - it gives the developer the flexibility to fully control (when needed) every input point of an app or component.
+It's where the power of React lies - giving the developer the flexibility to fully control (when needed) every input point of an app or component.

-All the props Infinite Table is exposing have both controlled and uncontrolled versions.
-This allows you to start using the component very quickly and without much effort, but also gives you the flexibility to fully control the component when needed, as your app grows and you need more control over the DataGrid.
+All the props which Infinite Table exposes, have both controlled and uncontrolled versions.
+This allows you to start using the component very quickly and without much effort, but also with the all-important flexibility to fully control the component when needed, as your app grows and you need more control over the DataGrid.

 #### TypeScript & Generic Components

-It's also built with TypeScript, so you get all the benefits of a great type system.
+Infinite Table is also built with TypeScript, giving you all the benefits of a great type system.

 In addition, the exposed components are exported as generic components, so you can specify the type of the data you're working with, for improved type safety.

 ```tsx